prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 Delta to cumulative conversion requires adding up older delta samples values with the current delta value to get the current cumulative value, so deltas that arrive out of order cannot be added without rewriting newer samples that were already ingested.

 As suggested in an [earlier delta doc](https://docs.google.com/document/d/1vMtFKEnkxRiwkr0JvVOrUrNTogVvHlcEWaWgZIqsY7Q/edit?tab=t.0#heading=h.5sybau7waq2q), a delay could be added to collect all the deltas within a certain time period before converting them to cumulative.
-This means a longer delay before metrics are queryable, so would not be suitable for long out of order time windows.
+This means a longer delay before metrics are queryable.

 #### No added value to conversion

-The benefit of cumulative metrics is that they’re resilient to data loss - if a sample is dropped, the next sample will still include the count from the previous sample.
+Cumulative metrics are resilient to data loss - if a sample is dropped, the next sample will still include the count from the previous sample.
 With delta metrics, if a sample is dropped, its data is just lost.
 Converting from delta to cumulative doesn’t improve resiliency as the data is already lost before it becomes a cumulative metric.

-Cumulative metrics are usually converted into deltas during querying (this is part of what rate() and increase() do), so converting deltas to cumulative is wasteful if they’re going to be converted back into deltas on read.
+Cumulative metrics are usually converted into deltas during querying (this is part of what `rate()` and `increase()` do), so converting deltas to cumulative is wasteful if they’re going to be converted back into deltas on read.

 #### Conversion is stateful